List of Star Wars films: The Clone Wars (2008)

 Preceding the airing of the animated TV series in late 2008, the theatrical feature Star Wars: The Clone Wars was compiled from episodes "almost [as] an afterthought."
-It reveals that Anakin trained an apprentice between Attack of the Clones and Revenge of the Sith; the series explains padawan Ahsoka Tano's absence from the latter film.
+It reveals that Anakin trained an apprentice named Ahsoka Tano between Attack of the Clones and Revenge of the Sith; the series explains her absence from the latter film.
 The film and series exist in the same level of canon as the episodic and anthology films.